simonromain5/interaction-models/rst/introduction.rst

 Tij interpreter
 ***************

-The timeline function allows to convert the tij data array into a convenient timeline_arary.
-The interesting data is extracted from the tij_arrays and is represented in four different graphs (Contact time distribution, Intercontact time distribution, number of contacts dsitribution and weight distribution).
+The timeline function allows to convert the tij data array into a convenient timeline_array.
+The interesting data is extracted from the timeline_arrays and is represented in four different graphs (Contact time distribution, Intercontact time distribution, number of contacts dsitribution and weight distribution).
 One convenient function is the compare_quantities function: it allows to compare your numerical data with experimental data.
 Here is a code to interpret the data:

 .. code-block:: py